cmcilhenny/adventure_library/README.md

 # Adventure Library

-## WDI mini-project for 2/13/2014

-This is your start for making your node in our distributed text adventure library.
+This is a start for making a node in a distributed text adventure library.
+To visit this live, go to: http://adventure-lib-cm.herokuapp.com.

-Each of you will build a website which allows a user to view text adventures, click through the pages, and add text adventures to the database.
-Here's the twist.
-A user on your site will also be able to put in the name of another text adventure library, and your site will retrieve all the text adventures which were made in that library, and all of the other libraries that that library knows about.
+This is a website which allows a user to view text adventures, click through the pages, and add text adventures to the database.
+A user on this site is also be able to put in the name of another text adventure library, and your site will retrieve all the text adventures which were made in that library, and all of the other libraries that that library knows about.
 Conversely, your library will make available via JSON endpoints all the text adventures which are locally made, and a list of all the servers which your server knows about.

 ## Subjects covered in this project: